grimm-co/GEARSHIFT/post/Using-Ghidra-for-Automated-Struct-Identification.md

 }
 ```

 Incredibly accurate results.
 However, this is a custom test case, which may not be very convincing.
 Let's try this on something more practical.
 During the Hack-A-Sat CTF 2020, I worked on a completely stripped MIPS firmware reversing+pwn challenge, which involved a large number of complex structs.
 The writeup for that task can be found [here](https://voido.cc/2020/06/01/Hack-A-Sat-CTF-2020-Launch-Link/).
-This was actually a little endian MIPS binary, which is a great test case to demonstrate the flexibility of this code to work with all architectures.
+This was a little endian MIPS binary, which is a great test case to demonstrate the flexibility of this code to work with all architectures.
 Through many hours of manual reverse engineering, one of the structs I ended up with is:

 ```c
 struct mac_struct {